09.00 Registration and refreshments

 Are you interested in studying Mathematics at University?
 This session will deal with the types of course available and the qualifications required, the ways in which university mathematics is different from or similar to mathematics at A-level, and the careers available.

 The Birthday Paradox and its applications, Mr Haibat Khan

 How many people do you have to invite to a party so that there is a 80% chance that there are at least 2 that have the same birthday?
 The number is surprisingly small and this is known and the “birthday paradox”.
 Today the birthday paradox is used to compromise passwords and we will discuss how these attacks work and how to prevent them.

 Exploring Mathematics with MATLAB, Dr Alexey Koloydenko

 MATLAB is a powerful package for scientific computing, typical of the facilities available in mathematical laboratories.
 We make considerable use of such packages, both in teaching and in research.
 Algebra and calculus can nearly all be done ‘automatically’ on the computer rather than by hand, thereby avoiding ‘getting the sign wrong’ or ‘forgetting the factor of 2’ that plague all of us at times.
 This is particularly important in applications where the equations can spread over several pages at a time.
 In this introduction, you will be guided through some basic algebra and calculus examples, including 2D and 3D graphs and a demonstration of solving a real life problem.

 The shape of space, Professor Brita Nucinkis

-This is a hands-on workshop where students can experience a variety of problems in small groups.
+This is a hands-on workshop where students can experience a variety of problems individually or in small groups.
 There will be the opportunity to demonstrate maths, logic, communication and teamwork skills as different tasks covering a variety of topics are tackled.
-This workshop is ideal for any student in the first year of A level Maths or Further Maths.
+Some of the problems are from the NRICH roadshow.